England fans celebrate beating Germany at Euro 2020 - WHIZ News

 Only about 40,000 fans were at Wembley to witness the epic victory because capacity was reduced amid the coronavirus pandemic, but the roaring crowd screamed and cheered like twice that much.

-England will next play either Sweden or Ukraine in the Euro 2020 quarterfinals on Saturday in Rome.
+England will next play Ukraine in the Euro 2020 quarterfinals on Saturday in Rome.
 If they win that, the English will come back to Wembley for a semifinal match against either the Czech Republic or Denmark.
 The final is scheduled for July 11.

 “I think it’s just a relief now that the draw opens up we’ve got a real chance of making it to the final,” said Richard Mills, a 36-year-old Payments Manager from London.